chainwayxyz/citrea-docs/developer-documentation/run-a-node/README.md

 ***

-If you encounter any problems during the node running even though you have a system that fits the requirements, please visit our [Discord](https://discord.gg/citrea) and let us now by opening a ticket.
+If you encounter any problems during the node running even though you have a system that fits the requirements, please visit our [Discord](https://discord.gg/citrea) and let us know by opening a ticket.